LPD-EPFL-ML/X-MAP/README.md

 ## Features
 - Provides heterogeneous recommendation based on artificial **AlterEgos** of users across multiple application domains.
-- Any recommendation algorithm can be run on using these AlterEgos.
+- Any classical homogeneous recommendation algorithm can be run in the target application domain using these AlterEgos.
 - Provides formal privacy guarantees.